 For the purpose of the daily peak demand values, scheduled loads are assumed to be off at time of peak if storage based, and considered on if large industrial loads.
 The possible reduction in demand from large industrial loads during high price events, including wholesale demand response, is captured in AEMO's demand side participation forecast.

-Native demand componentsFigure 4 shows the relationship between the regional native demand published in the National Electricity Forecasting Report (NEFR) and the daily demand categories required to be published under the Rulesvarious measures of demand that are required to be published under the Rules or are used in the MT PASA modelling and how they relate to each other.
+Figure 4 shows various measures of demand that are required to be published under the Rules or are used in the MT PASA modelling and how they relate to each other.